RNKushwaha/RNKushwaha/README.md

 # Hi 👋, I'm RN Kushwaha

 I'm a Software engineer having strong passion for making open-source more accessible, creating technology to help people, and building the web more awesome.
-I enjoy working with ReactJS, NextJS, Jamstack, Prisma, Redis, GraphQL.
+I enjoy working with ReactJS, NextJS, Jamstack, Redis, GraphQL.

 ## You can find me:
 - Writing on <a href="https://www.rnkushwaha.in">My Blog</a> ✍🏾